Deborah-Digges/deborah-digges.github.io/src/markdown-pages/2020-09-14-Jekyll-to-Gatsby.md

 I lazily copied over the [poole/lanyon theme](https://github.com/Deborah-Digges/gatsby-site/tree/master/src/styles) to avoid me having to write any CSS.
 Let's not kid ourselves, I don't really know how to design a site.

-Since these are global CSS styles I needed to import them into the `gatsby-browser.config.js` file to make them apply to the generated HTML files.
+Since these are global CSS styles, I needed to import them into the `gatsby-browser.config.js` file to make them apply to the generated HTML files.

 ```
 import "./src/styles/poole.css";